What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 Please have manuscript paper, pencil and eraser.
 All musical materials for the course will be supplied in the google classroom.

 When I've finished, what course can I do next?

-This course will provide a good grounding to go into sight singing, musicianship and aural perception courses, and any instrumental class.
+This course will provide a good grounding to go into sight singing, musicianship and aural perception courses, and will enhance your performance in any instrumental class.